Provisioning

 Let's go through the step-by-step process:

-4. The yellow flow is activated, and your customer is prompted to enter the verification code sent to them via phone or email.
+The yellow flow is triggered and your customer is asked to enter the OTP (One-Time Password) verification code.
+There are two available delivery options:

-5. Apple or Google validate the entered code and determine its authenticity.
+- Apple or Google validate the code entered and determine its authenticity.

-6. If everything goes well, the card is added.
-If not, your customer will be given the option to enter the correct code or contact your support team.
+- If everything goes well, the card is added.
+If not, your customer will be given the option to re-enter the correct code or contact your support team.